StefFrustagli/sfrustagli-freelance-journalist/TESTING.md

 **Form**

 If all fields are filled out, the form works.
-It is addressed to Code Institute: <https://formdump.codeinstitute.net/>
+It is addressed to Code Institute: <https://formdump.codeinstitute.net/> <br>
 When the form has been submitted correctly, a "Congratulations" message appears.

 If we fail to fill out the Full name or Email address fields, a "Fill out this field" or "Enter an email address" message appears.
-The 'Leave a message here' field was not required, so I added a required attribute the textarea as well.
+The 'Leave a message here' field was not required, so I added a required attribute to the textarea as well.
 I've tested it and it works as expected.